Home Loan Interest Rates Australia

 House-Hunting & Short-Listing

-Shortlist three suburbs that actually fit your budget and lifestyle.
-Decide whether a house, townhouse or apartment works best, and be ruthless about must-haves versus nice-to-haves.
-Then build a mini value-map from sales in the past three months so you know when a listing is fair, under- or over-priced before emotions kick in.
+Shortlist suburbs that fit both your budget and your real borrowing power.
+Decide whether a house, townhouse or apartment works best, and be clear on must-haves versus nice-to-haves.
+Then build a mini value map from recent sales so you know when a listing is fair, under- or over-priced before emotions take over.

 Auctions vs Private Treaty

-Private treaty gives you room to include finance and building/pest conditions so you only pay for reports on the properties you’re serious about.
-Auctions are unconditional—there’s no adding a finance clause after the hammer.
-Get the contract reviewed beforehand, set a hard walk-away number, plan your increments, and register early so you can focus on reading the room.
+Private treaty gives you room to include finance and building or pest conditions.
+Auctions are unconditional.
+Get the contract reviewed beforehand, set a walk-away number, plan your increments, and register early so you can focus on the process rather than scrambling on the day.

 If a property is heading to auction but you prefer conditions, we can also discuss pre-auction offers and timing.
-Sometimes a clean pre-approval plus a short settlement wins you favourable terms without overpaying.
+Sometimes a clean pre-approval plus a short settlement wins without overpaying.

 Your 4-Week Game Plan to Be Auction-Ready